Scalable Long-Term Beamforming for Massive Multi-User MIMO: Multi-User Long-Term Beamforming

-For space considerations, we omit the proof of Lemma~\ref{lem:capupper}.
-The lemma provides, in principle, a simple recipe for long-term multi-user beamforming: \begin{itemize} \item Estimate the spatial covariance matrices $\bs{Q}_j$, and compute the matrix $\bs{Q}$ from \eqref{eq:Qdef}. \item Compute the projection $\bs{G}_i$ from \eqref{eq:Giopt} \item Apply the projections $\bs{G}_i$ to the received symbols with \eqref{eq:zproj}, and then perform the demodulation and decoding as a single user system (i.e., treating interference as noise). \end{itemize}
+The lemma provides, in principle, a simple recipe for long-term multi-user beamforming: \begin{itemize} \item Estimate the spatial covariance matrices $\bs{Q}_j$ and compute the matrix $\bs{Q}$ from \eqref{eq:Qdef}. \item Compute the projection $\bs{G}_i$ from \eqref{eq:Giopt} \item Apply the projections $\bs{G}_i$ to the received symbols with \eqref{eq:zproj}, and then perform the demodulation and decoding as a single user system (i.e., treating interference as noise). \end{itemize}